paul-peek77/Established-Source-Generator/README.md

+##### Not long ago, before cloud storage and rag systems swept over the world of AI, there was...

 ## The Established Source System

 #### A cross‑platform utility for generating a complete, text‑based manifest of a project directory.
 The manifest captures file paths, readable content, and structural information in a standardized format suitable for archival, analysis, and reconstruction.